wiwa/bazel-buildfarm/persistentworkers/src/main/java/persistent/bazel/README.md

 Implements Bazel's Persistent Worker idea: https://bazel.build/remote/persistent

-Much of the code is ripped from Bazel itself.
+Much of the code is ripped from Bazel itself, with a few adjustments specifically for Buildfarm.

 Remote persistent workers (for Buildfarm) rely on the `--experimental_mark_tool_inputs` proposal: https://github.com/bazelbuild/proposals/blob/main/designs/2021-03-06-remote-persistent-workers.md